MilaNLProc/contextualized-topic-models/README.rst

 -----------------------------------
 Once you have trained the cross-lingual topic model, you can use this simple pipeline to predict the topics for documents in a different language.

+** Note ** that the bag of words of the two languages will not be comparable!

 .. code-block:: python